PelionIoT/kube-router/README.md

 Kube-router is a turnkey solution for Kubernetes networking with aim to provide operational simplicity and high performance.

+## Pelion Modifications

+kube-router is slightly modified to run in the Pelion environment.
+These modifcations include:
+- Disabling `Services` and `Endpoints`
+- Provide PodCIDR as startup argument, used as IP range for Pods on this Node

+See [Pelion Usage](./docs/pelion.md) for additional instructions.

 ## Primary Features

 *kube-router does it all.*